rhizome-labs/icon-cli/README.md

 ## Features

-icon-cli is not a [T-Bears](https://github.com/icon-project/t-bears) clone, and has a wide array of features such as:
+Contrary to popular belief, icon-cli is not a [T-Bears](https://github.com/icon-project/t-bears) clone, and has a wide array of features such as:

 - Querying general blockchain data.
 - Sending transactions, including bulk transactions.